Support Digital Legacy Transfer Contact

 Without a clear plan, your family faces chaos when something happens to you.
 They don't know your passwords.
 They can't access your financial accounts.
 They struggle to find your important documents.
 Worse, they might accidentally expose sensitive information trying to manage your digital life without guidance.

-By designating beneficiaries in Trust Blocks, you're doing something profound: you're giving your loved ones clarity, access, and protection.
+By designating Transfer Contact in Trust Blocks, you're doing something profound: you're giving your loved ones clarity, access, and protection.
 You're saying, "I trust you with this."
 It removes guesswork and prevents conflict over who should handle what.

 More importantly, you're protecting your privacy.
 By being specific about who gets access to what, you ensure sensitive information stays within the right circle.
 Not every family member needs to see every account.
 Trust Blocks lets you be that intentional about it.